prabhathb/Successive_Approximation_Register_-SAR-_8bits/README.md

 This is a very basic design of an eight bit successive approximation register type analog to digitla converter which is commonly used in low and mid range microcontrollers.

+The SAR type ADC is popularly known as a hardware implementation of the binary search algorithm.

 The design is done using the behavioural modelling based on a Mealy state machine.
 The following states are included to implement the 8 bit SAR in 10 clock cycles.

   01. s_init: Starting State.
 Clears the 'Done' bit and sets the DAC register to the default value ob b'10000000'.